Pretenders (2018 film): Production

 In November 2016, it was announced James Franco would direct the film, from a screenplay by Josh Boone, with Franco, Jack Kilmer, Shameik Moore, Jane Levy, Brian Cox and Juno Temple joining the cast of the film.
 Vince Jolivette, Jay Davis, Shaun Sanghani, Jordan Yale Levine, Scott Levenson and Katie Leary served as producers on the film under their Rabbit Bandini Productions, SSS Entertainment and Yale Productions banners, respectively.

 Release

 The film had its world premiere at the Torino Film Festival on November 24, 2018.
-Shortly after, Cleopatra Entertainment acquired distribution rights to the film.
-It was released on September 27, 2019.
+Shortly after, Cleopatra Entertainment acquired distribution rights to the film, which they re-titled Pretenders.
+The first trailer was released in late August 2019, with a theatrical premier on October 4, 2019 and a VOD release on November 5, 2019, although some theaters began showing the film on September 27, 2019.
+It was released on DVD on November 12, 2019.

 Reception

 On review aggregator Rotten Tomatoes, 20% of 10 reviews are positive, and the average rating is 4.3/10.
 On Metacritic — which assigns a weighted mean score — the film has a score of 14 out of 100 based on 5 critics, indicating "overwhelming dislike".
+While Variety's review praised "standout efforts from its three up-and-coming stars", the Los Angeles Times review called it "pretentious nonsense" and The New York Times said it "indulges in a distasteful brand of nostalgia".